Nomeluka/H/ps/ps.md

 `-- instance Applicative ... where`

-FlexibleInstances & InstanceSigs InstanceSigs & hw07 JoinList.hs
+__FlexibleInstances & InstanceSigs InstanceSigs & hw07 JoinList.hs__
 when declare a type class instance with type signature parameter, a prefix is needed
 `-- intance MyTypeClass (MyType Integer) where`

 __parametric type class hw05 Calc.hs__
-when a function with parametric type class signature, GHC would not compile up until we bind it to a specific instance of that type class
+when a function with parametric type class signature, GHC would not call it until we assign it to a specific instance of that type class
 ```
 {-
 foo :: MyTypeClass a => a